 5.2.
-Performance of AUTOPROGNOSIS
+Performance of AutoPrognosis

 Table 2 shows the performance of various competing prognostic modeling approaches evaluated in terms of the area under receiver operating characteristic curve (AUC-ROC) with 5-fold cross-validation1.
-We compared the performance of AUTOPROGNOSIS with the clinical risk scores used for predicting prognosis in each cohort (MAGGIC score in MAGGIC and UNOS-I (Wong et al., 2014) and IMPACT score in UNOS-II (Weiss et al., 2011)).
+We compared the performance of AUTOPROGNOSIS with the clinical risk scores used for predicting prognosis in each cohort (MAGGIC score in MAGGIC and UNOS-I (Wong et al., 2014), Framingham score in the UK Biobank (Schnabel et al., 2009), and IM-PACT score in UNOS-II (Weiss et al., 2011)).
 We also compared with various AutoML frameworks, including AUTO-WEKA (Kotthoff et al., 2016), AUTO-SKLEARN (Feurer et al., 2015), and TPOT (Olson & Moore, 2016).
 Finally, we compared with a standard Cox proportional hazards (Cox PH) model, which is the model most commonly used in clinical prognostic research.

 Table 2 demonstrates the superiority of AUTOPROGNOSIS to all the competing models on all the cohorts under consideration.
-This reflects the robustness of our system since the 9 cohorts had very different characteristics.
+This reflects the robustness of our system since the 10 cohorts had very different characteristics.
 In many experiments, the learned kernel decomposition reflected an intuitive clustering of algorithms by the similarity of their structure.
 For instance, Figure 4 shows one subspace in the frequentist decomposition learned by AUTOPROGNOSIS over the BO iterations for the MAGGIC cohorts.
 We can see that all ensemble methods in the imputation and prediction stages that use decision-trees as their base learners were lumped together in the same subspace.